top of page

 Greetings!

-I'm Sarah, a tenth year public school PK-4 music teacher in northwestern Connecticut.
+I'm Sarah, an eleventh year public school PK-4 music teacher in northwestern Connecticut.
 I live with my husband, daughter, and our two cats.
-My passions besides music?
-Traveling, baking, exercising, and reading (especially audiobooks!).
+My passions besides music are traveling, baking, strength training, crafts, and reading (especially audiobooks!).

 My Story